cuddlekube/infrastructure/README.md

 Repo for the demo from the Container Camp Australia 2019 talk "Keeping an eye on your serverless containers"

+## Quick tips

+Turn off (set desired to 0) services with `make disable-services`.
+You can reenable them with a regular `make enable-services`.

 ## Structure

 * cfn-lint: Contains an override file for cfn-lint to ensure Macros don't cause issues